-Many of the Zombie extras are fans of the TV series Spaced, which also starred Simon Pegg and Nick Frost and was also directed by Edgar Wright.
-They were recruited through the Spaced Out fan web site to be in the film.
+Many of the zombie extras are fans of Spaced (1999), which also starred Simon Pegg and Nick Frost, and was also directed by Edgar Wright.
+They were recruited through the Spaced Out fan website to be in the film.

 John and Bernie run the Winchester.
 These are the real names of the landlord and landlady who used to run Simon Pegg's local pub, the Shepherds in Highgate.
 John used to make toasted sandwiches for regulars, hence the reference to "the Breville out back."
 Pegg and Nick Frost were regular attendees of the Shepherd's Thursday night quiz, hence the line "we do the quiz" when Shaun is knocking on the Winchester's door.
 Chris Martin of Coldplay, who plays a zombie in the film, also used to attend quiz night.

-Shaun berates Ed for calling the creatures zombies ("the zed word," which they are, of course).
-This alludes to the curious fact that many of the most iconic zombie movies (including Night of the Living Dead and Resident Evil) never feature the word "zombie" at all.
-It can also be a reference to Danny Boyle, director of 28 Days Later..., and his insistence that it isn't a zombie movie.
+Shaun berates Ed for calling the creatures zombies.
+This alludes to the curious fact that many of the most iconic zombie movies (including Night of the Living Dead (1968) and Resident Evil (2002)) never use the word "zombie" at all.
+It can also be a reference to Danny Boyle, Director of 28 Days Later...
+(2002), and his insistence that it isn't a zombie movie.

 On the DVD (at least the region-two and region-one versions), there is a feature that plays an edited version of the scene where Pete yells at Shaun and Ed for playing the music too loud ("I've got to go to fucking work in four fucking hours!") that has been dubbed over for television airings, thus replacing all obscenities.
 "Fuck" is replaced with "funk," "prick" becomes "prink."
 The feature has the fitting title "Funky Pete" and is found in the alternate bits section.